KorelU/Practicing-GitHub-Pages/BasicNetworkConfiguration.md

 ...
 ```

-You may disable a link by bringing it ``down`` using the following command:
+You may also disable a link by bringing it ``down`` using the following command:
 ```
 $ sudo ip link set enp0s4 down
 [  604.424999] 8021q: adding VLAN 0 to HW filter on device enp0s4